BioBoost/course-docker/04_running_containers/readme.md

 > **WARNING** - **Link**
 >
-> The WordPress setup instructions on Docker Hub instruct you to use the `link` option to link both containers using the command `docker run --name some-wordpress --link some-mysql:mysql -d wordpress` However this option is becoming depricated in favor of user-defined networks and docker-compose setups.
+> The WordPress setup instructions on Docker Hub instruct you to use the `link` option to link both containers using the command `docker run --name some-wordpress --link some-mysql:mysql -d wordpress`.
+However this option is becoming deprecated in favor of user-defined networks and docker-compose setups.

 ### Surfing to the WordPress site